Chief characters in Britain's Brexit saga

 But she was severely weakened after she opted to hold a snap general election in June 2017, which saw the Conservatives lose their parliamentary majority.

-She subsequently faced near-constant rebellions and chastening defeats, and eventually stepped down as leader last year -- after parliament had rejected her Brexit divorce deal three times.
+She subsequently faced near-constant rebellions and chastening defeats, and eventually stepped down as leader in July 2019 -- after parliament had rejected her Brexit divorce deal three times.

 Boris Johnson